sm1215/tallymin/README.md

   - add quicksorts events when a new row is added to main table
   - add quicksorts buttons and events when a new row is added to quicksorts table
   - hookup clear button functionality, add one to main table
+  - fix bug when adding quickscores buttons, they are using the wrong id